AmrDeveloper/Amun/docs/reference/switch.md

-Jot has both switch statement and expression
+Amun has both switch statement and expression

 ## Switch Statement